-This began our love affair stuffed peppers!
-They make the perfect “bowl” for so many of your favorite dishes, whether it be for our super popular keto stuffed peppers, taco stuffed peppers, fajita stuffed peppers or basically anything you can think of.
+This began our love affair with stuffed peppers!
+They make the perfect "bowl" for so many of your favorite dishes, whether it be for our super popular keto stuffed peppers, taco stuffed peppers, fajita stuffed peppers, or basically anything you can think of.

-Since it’s now “soup season” and anything hot in a bowl shoots to the top of our dinner menu, we decided to turn our beloved traditional stuffed pepper recipe into an “unstuffed” green pepper soup.
+Since it's now "soup season" and anything hot in a bowl shoots to the top of our dinner menu, we decided to turn our beloved traditional stuffed pepper recipe into a crock pot stuffed pepper soup instead.

-This truly makes the BEST stuffed pepper soup recipe and it’s even kid-friendly since it’s not spicy.
+This truly makes the BEST stuffed pepper soup crock pot recipe and it's even kid-friendly since it's not spicy.
 We made this crockpot stuffed pepper soup version with rice and also make it low carb with cauliflower rice.
-The recipe for the low carb adaption, instant pot recipe, and 1-hour stovetop version are also included with this post.

 Why This Recipe Works

-- The stuffed pepper soup recipe only takes 15 mins to prep and then your crockpot does the rest
+- The crock pot stuffed green pepper soup recipe only takes 15 mins to prep and then your crockpot does the rest

 - Mixing in multiple aromatics makes for a bold and deep flavored broth